lukado79/RFFapp/README.md

 # RFFapp
-Application supporting the work of road forwarders in running the database of customers, orders, carriers and users.
-The application has CRUD functionalities for customers, carriers, orders, users.
+Application supporting the work of road forwarders.
+CRUD application.

 Technologies: Java, Spring, MySQL, Hibernate.

-# Application under development.

 To do:

-1. Secure views available for the administrator;
-2. Adding the functionality of sorting orders according to different parameters.
+1. Adding the functionality of sorting orders according to different parameters.
+2. Adding the forwarder's margin counting function.